 In the early spring, the weather is fickle.
 One day is hot and the next could have a light dusting of snow.
-It is too early for tender herbs to survive the temperature fluctuations, but there are still plenty of herbs that won’t mind a chilly morning or two, and will still grow just fine.
+It's too early for tender herbs to survive the temperature fluctuations, but there are still plenty of herbs that won’t mind a chilly morning or two and will grow just fine.
 The added benefit of starting them all from seed makes this list of herbs frugal as well!

 01 of 05

-Be sure to start your seeds straight into the ground now.
-The seeds will tolerate even a light covering of snow, and the minute it is warm enough, they will germinate!
+Be sure to start your cilantro seeds straight into the ground at the start of spring.
+The seeds will tolerate even a light covering of snow, and the minute it is warm enough they will germinate!

 02 of 05

-Plant our seeds now, and enjoy the best this lemony plant has to offer, before the heat of summer puts too much stress on it.
+Plant the seeds in the spring and enjoy the best this lemony plant has to offer before the heat of summer puts too much stress on it.

 03 of 05

-Plant borage seeds right now!
+Plant borage seeds as soon as spring begins!
 This beautiful herb deserves a place of honor in the garden.
 It will grow quite large, so plant it where you want it to remain forever.
 Borage will escape and reseed vigorously.

-Borage leaves are used in salads, when they are tiny, of course, the flowers are always edible, and once the sun starts to scorch the earth in the latter part of summer, this cool-loving herb will try to go to seed and die back.
-Be sure to peek under the large mother plant, for small... seedlings to add to your salads all summer long.
-What a fun addition to the early spring garden!
+Borage leaves are used in salads, the flowers are always edible, and–once the sun starts to scorch the earth in the latter part of summer–this cool-loving herb will try to go to seed and die back.
+Be sure to peek under the large mother plant for small seedlings to add to your salads all summer long.

 04 of 05